 Key takeaways

-Lomotil (diphenoxylate/atropine) and Imodium (loperamide) are two antidiarrheal medications that are used to treat acute and chronic diarrhea.
+Lomotil (diphenoxylate/atropine) and Imodium (loperamide) are two antidiarrheal medications that are used to treat diarrhea.
 These medications work in similar ways to decrease the number and frequency of bowel movements.
 Lomotil and Imodium are designed to be taken for short-term diarrhea, which usually resolves within a few days after taking the medication.

 Despite their similarities in uses, Lomotil and Imodium have some differences to be mindful of.
 For example, these drugs contain different ingredients and have certain limitations.
 We’ll explore their differences and similarities here.